retailcrm/api-client-php/doc/usage/examples/complete_error_handling_example.md

 Here is a complete example of the Client usage with error handling.
 It fetches the filtered orders data and prints it out.

-**Note:** do not use this example to process all API client errors in your application.
+**Note:** it's not recommended using this example to process all API client errors in your application.
 It will clutter your code too much.
 There are other options for exception processing.
 You can [match more generic exceptions in the hierarchy](../error_handling.md) or use
 [events](../event_handing.md) to process exceptions.